emhill/117-Su15/src/morea/11.oo/proj.md

 Using the `Card` class we went over in lecture (see `card.py`), create a file `game.py` that implements a basic card game.
 It can either require 2 players or 1 player and the computer. **Every game *must* be unique.**

-Your `game.py` program must include a main method as we went over in class (see `card.py`).
+Your `game.py` program must include a `main` function as we went over in class (see `card.py`).
 You are encouraged to think about creating additional classes besides `Card` that might help implement your game, such as `Deck` or `Hand`, but this is not a formal requirement.

 ***Hints:***